-- The cost of inventories of items that are not ordinarily interchangeable and goods or services produced and segregated for specific projects shall be assigned by using specific identification of their individual costs. - Specific identification of cost means that specific costs are attributed to identified items of inventory.
-This is the appropriate treatment for items that are segregated for a specific project, regardless of whether they have been bought or produced.
+The cost of inventories of items that are not ordinarily interchangeable and goods or services produced and segregated for specific projects shall be assigned by using specific identification of their individual costs.

+specific project, regardless of whether they have been bought or produced.
 However, specific identification of costs is inappropriate when there are large numbers of items of inventory that are ordinarily interchangeable.
-In such circumstances, the method of selecting those items that remain in inventories could be used to obtain predetermined effects on profit or loss. - The cost of inventories, other than those dealt with in paragraph 23, shall be assigned by using the first-in, first-out (FIFO) or weighted average cost formula.
+In such circumstances, the method of selecting those items that remain in inventories could be used to obtain predetermined effects on profit or loss.

+- The cost of inventories, other than those dealt with in paragraph 23, shall be assigned by using the first-in, first-out (FIFO) or weighted average cost formula.
 An entity shall use the same cost formula for all inventories having a similar nature and use to the entity.
 For inventories with a different nature or use, different cost formulas may be justified. - For example, inventories used in one operating segment may have a use to the entity different from the same type of inventories used in another operating segment.
-However, a difference in geographical location of inventories (or in the respective tax rules), by itself, is not sufficient to justify the use of different cost formulas.

-The FIFO formula assumes that the items of inventory that were purchased or produced first are sold first, and consequently the items remaining in inventory at the end of the period are those most recently purchased or produced.
+However, a difference in geographical location of inventories (or in the respective tax rules), by itself, is not sufficient to justify the use of different cost formulas. - The FIFO formula assumes that the items of inventory that were purchased or produced first are sold first, and consequently the items remaining in inventory at the end of the period are those most recently purchased or produced.
 Under the weighted average cost formula, the cost of each item is determined from the weighted average of the cost of similar items at the beginning of a period and the cost of similar items purchased or produced during the period.
 The average may be calculated on a periodic basis, or as each additional shipment is received, depending upon the circumstances of the entity.